hvstms/cfl_parser/README.md

 # CLF
-A context free language parser with the basic arithmetic lagnguage.
+A context free language parser with the basic arithmetic language.